 The transfiguration in Mark 9:2-8 has parallels with Greek mythology that also would have likely evoked thoughts of gods walking the earth in human form. [...]
 A prominent example comes from the Homeric Hymn to Demeter. [...]
 When she chooses to reveal her true identity, her transformation is described in terms reminiscent of Jesus' transfiguration: "the goddess changed her stature and her form, thrusting old age away from her: beauty spread round about her...and from the divine body of the goddess a light shown afar.
-Like Demeter, Jesus reveals his divine nature by thrusting away his humble disguise in exchange for resplendent clothing.
+Like Demeter, Jesus revealed his divine nature by thrusting away his humble disguise in exchange for resplendent clothing.

 Transfiguration: ("richly wreathed" with grain) Demeter Mourning Persephone,